 Our facility in Syracuse, New York, converts aluminum scrap into deoxidizing cones, an additive used in the steel-making industry.

 Metalico today employs 600 people in 27 operating locations across 6 states.
-Headquartered in Cranford, New Jersey, Metalico trades under the stock symbol MEA on the NYSE Amex.
+Metalico is headquartered in Cranford, New Jersey.

 Metalico's strategy is to grow by acquisition, and more recently, through emphasis on organically developed internal initiatives.